MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 > [!TIP]
 > Get participant IDs and tenant IDs from the [tab SSO authentication](../tabs/how-to/authentication/auth-aad-sso.md).

-Meeting API URL parameters must have `meetingId`, `userId`, and `tenantId`.
+Meeting API URL parameters must have `meetingId`, `participantId`, and `tenantId`.
 The parameters are available as part of the Teams Client SDK and bot activity.

 The following table includes the query parameters: